Create Wisconsin Action Alert - federal and state advocacy | updated May 12, 2025

 Please send a message to urge legislators to support creative sector investment.
 For more information, see Create Wisconsin’s 2025 Legislative Agenda.

 Check the latest information on this changing situation here.
-And as always, contact Create Wisconsin at info@createwisconsin.org | 608 255 8316 with questions, comments, and ideas.
-Thank you for your good work and advocacy.
+As always, contact Create Wisconsin at info@createwisconsin.org | 608 255 8316 with questions, comments, and ideas.

 Next